Skip to main content

 Capturing the payments, holding the funds and paying out to the provider with Stripe

 Payments in the transaction are made via Stripe's payment system.
 The fee the customer pays is pre-authorized immediately after the customer makes the booking request.
 The authorized amount is then charged and paid once the provider accepts the request.
-The payment then is held in your marketplace Stripe account until the booking period passes or you as the operator mark it complete.
+The payment then is held in your marketplace Stripe account until 2 days after the end of the booking period or you, as the operator, mark it complete.
 Either action triggers a payout to the provider's bank account.
 Funds should arrive there in 7-10 business days.

 Operator actions